jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 - Allow messages to be saved and new ones to be created.
 - Users can open a link to their saved messages to share with others.

-The key problem is that when users "export" message we must perform some async work before we can open a link to their content, like uploading to AWS.
-In the demo I've setup a `uploadMarkup` function that takes a few seconds to resolve so simulate this.
+The key problem is that when users "export" a message, we must perform some async work before we can open a link to their content, like uploading to AWS.
+In the demo, I've setup a `uploadMarkup` function that takes a few seconds to resolve so simulate this.

 ```js
 async function createHtml(message) {